longhorn/website/content/kb/troubleshooting-volume-filesystem-corruption.md

 ### For most Linux distribution versions

-1. Look for indications:
+1. Search for error indicators:
    - Check if the volume is in an error state from the Longhorn UI.
    - Check Longhorn manager pods log for system corruption error messages.
-  > If the volume is not in an error state then the file system inside Longhorn volume may be corrupted by an external reason.
+   - If the volume is not in an error state then the file system inside Longhorn volume may be corrupted by an external reason.
 2. Scale down the workload.
 3. Attach the volume to any node from the UI.

 > **Warning**
 > When a file system check tool fixes errors, it modifies the filesystem metadata and brings the filesystem to a consistent state.
 However, an incorrect fix might lead to unexpected data loss or more serious filesystem corruption.
   To mitigate the potential risk, we highly suggest that users take a snapshot or a backup of the corrupted filesystem before attempting any fix.
 In case of an accident, users can recover the volume.

 4. SSH into the node.
 5. Find the block device corresponding to the Longhorn volume under `/dev/longhorn/<volume-name>`.
-6. Use a filesystem check tool to repair the filesystem, for example,
+6. Use a filesystem check tool to repair the filesystem.
+For example:
    - Fix an `ext4` filesystem using [`fsck`](https://man7.org/linux/man-pages/man8/fsck.8.html).
    - Fix an `xfs` filesystem using [`xfs_repair`](https://man7.org/linux/man-pages/man8/xfs_repair.8.html).
-7. Detach the volume from the UI.
+7. On the Longhorn UI, detach the volume.
 8. Scale up the workload.

 ### For some older Linux distribution versions and Longhorn volumes with ext4 filesystems

-In the CSI flow, the Longhorn CSI plugin creates a file system on a new volume using a `mkfs.ext4` built into its container.
-The `fsck.ext4` available in some older Linux distributions may not support all features this filesystem is created with, resulting in the following error:
+In the CSI flow, the Longhorn CSI plugin creates a file system on a new volume using the `mke2fs` utility (command:
+`mkfs.ext4`) built into its container.
+The `e2fsck` utility (command: `fsck.ext4`) available in some older Linux distributions may not support all features this file system is created with, resulting in the following error:

 ```
 -> fsck.ext4 /dev/longhorn/pvc-c7152ef5-55c7-43ce-a35e-dac69d2be591